tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 [^4]: For Christ is the end of the law for righteousness to everyone who believes,

-[^5] dahil nagsulat si Moises tungkol sa katuwiran na nanggagaling sa Kautusan: Ang mga sumusunod dito ay mamumuhay din ayon dito.
+[^5] dahil nagsulat si Moises tungkol sa pagkamatuwid na nanggagaling sa Kautusan: Ang mga sumusunod dito ay mamumuhay din ayon dito.

 [^5]: since Moses writes about the righteousness that is from the law: The one who does these things will live by them.

-[^6] Pero ganito naman ang sinasabi ng katuwiran na nanggagaling sa pagtitiwala: 'Wag mong iisipin, "Sino ang aakyat sa langit?", para akayin pababa si Kristo
+[^6] Pero ganito naman ang sinasabi ng pagkamatuwid na nanggagaling sa pagtitiwala: 'Wag mong iisipin, "Sino ang aakyat sa langit?", para akayin pababa si Kristo

 [^6]: But the righteousness that comes from faith speaks like this: Do not say in your heart, “Who will go up to heaven?” that is, to bring Christ down